WikiEducationFoundation/WikiEduDashboard/README.md

 After pushing updates to repo (on Github), run the following command(s)
 - Staging: `cap staging deploy` (This will deploy from the "master" branch)
 - Production: `cap production deploy` (This will deploy from "production" branch)

+To run rake tasks on a server via Capistrano, use "sake":
+- $ `cap production sake task="batch:update_constantly"`

 Set up a new production server
 ---------------